 People don’t do much in the summer, apart from obsess about being out in the sun, so autumn is when loads of fun events happen.
 Though they may be curtailed by coronavirus this year, you can still carve pumpkins, watch fireworks and make Christmas gifts together.

-Looking for a few first dates?
+Looking for an autumnal date?
 Join mysinglefriend now!